 Helping women of color advance in the technology field

-The Women in Tech Council helps open doors for women enrolled in YWeb Career Academy to gain entry level web developer positions.
+The Women in Tech Council helps open doors for women enrolled in YW Tech Lab to gain entry level web developer positions.
 Council members serve as role models and bridges to the corporate relationships our students need to secure internships and employment in tech.

-Launched in January 2021, YWeb is a 14-week intensive training program consisting of technical instruction and soft skills training for participants who identify as women of color.
-Participants must have a GED, an interest in the field, and the ability to commit to a rigorous virtual learning schedule.
-Graduates of the YWeb Career Academy will be prepared for entry level employment as a Front-End UI Developer.
-All graduates will have the knowledge and skill sets needed to implement web design and practice development principles to create and maintain stable web-based software.
+Launched in January 2021, YW Tech Lab is a 16-week intensive training program consisting of technical instruction and career development training.
+Participants must be a high school graduate or its equivalent, an interest in the field, and the ability to commit to a rigorous virtual learning schedule.
+Graduates of the YW Tech Lab will be prepared for entry level employment as a Front-End UI Developer.
+All graduates will have the knowledge and skill sets needed to implement web design.

 Are you interested in becoming part of our Women in Tech Council?

 Because web developer positions exist in all sectors, women who are passionate about increasing the representation of women of color in the tech field and helping women achieve family sustaining employment are invited to join the Council, regardless of professional background.

 Current members of YWCA Women in Tech Council and their respective companies include

 - Chandra Erdman, Google